heroseh/hcc/README.md

 - live playground application to have a play by writing shader code!
 [More Info](docs/release_package.md#playground-application)
 - multiple shaders in a single file
 - Compiler only depends on libc, optionally uses the SPIR-V tools for validation and optimization
+- Swizzling
+- Printing from any shader with hprintf

 ## Limitations
-- No pointer support outside compiler intrinsics (planned soon after release)
+- No pointer support outside compiler intrinsics (possible but needs work)
-- No union support (planned soon after release)
+- No union support (possible with pointer support)
-- No debug info (planned soon after release)
-- No string support (planned soon after release)
-- No structure bitfields (planned soon after release)
-- No static_assert (planned soon after release)
+- Limited string support (works with hprintf, full support possible with pointer support)
+- Limited structure bitfields (works on Linux, the rest of the platform need work)
-- No function scope struct, enum declarations (planned soon after release)
+- No function scope struct, enum declarations (needs work)
-- No vector operator or swizzling (planned soon after release)
+- No vector operator (planned soon after release)
 - No function pointers
 - Minimal libc bundled with the compiler
 - Vulkan 1.3+ with the following features: